(Level 4) Share your code as a locally installable Python package

 Click on the new green button that says

-skpkg: start a new project with skpkg template
+skpkg: start a new project with skpkg template.The

-on the incoming code in each pull request.Also wait for
+Tests on PRto run and pass.
+It runspyteston the incoming code in each pull request.Also wait for

 Did

-before making any new edits locally.
-You can do this by running the following command:$ git pull origin skpkg-system $ git add <file-modified-that-fixes-pre-commit-error> $ git commit -m "chore: <your commit message>" $ git push
+pre-commit CIbefore making any new edits locally.
+You can do this by running the following command:git pull origin skpkg-system git add <file-modified-that-fixes-pre-commit-error> git commit -m "chore: <your commit message>" git push

 Click Files changed in the PR to to review the new files added to the repository.